eduru-shiva/faq-chatbot-ai-fullstack/README.md

 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-_Note:_

-- Ensure that the package names (e.g., `google-generativeai`, `pinecone-client`, `phidata`) match the ones available on PyPI or your internal package names.
-- If you encounter issues with any of the packages, check the documentation or use appropriate version specifiers.